 Habitat and Housing for Garter Snakes

-Herp enthusiast Jonathan Crowe recommends that a garter snake be kept in an aquarium from five to fifteen gallons in size, depending on the age and size of the snake.
+A garter snake should be kept in an aquarium from five to fifteen gallons in size, depending on the age and size of the snake.
 While wild garter snakes prefer habitat near water, a captive snake should not be kept in an overly wet or humid environment.
 A large water bowl should be provided, large enough to allow the snake to swim in it.
 The cage can be lined with paper towels, a reptile carpet, aspen shavings, or cypress mulch.

 Garter Snake Feeding Requirements

 While it may sound exciting to keep a very exotic species of snake, many of these are not suitable as pets.
-One type of snake that can look more exotic, but still makes a good pet is the ball python.
+One type of snake that can look more exotic, but still makes a good pet is the ball python (Python regius).
 This species is easy to care for, stays relatively small, and is docile when handled.

 Ball Python Pattern and Size

 Ball pythons are native to west and central Africa.
 These are heavy bodied snakes and can grow to reach three to six feet in length.
 Ball pythons are mottled in a pattern of light and dark brown to red-brown, and their undersides are white.